fabiog1901/IoT-predictive-maintenance/README.md

 **STEP 3** : Test the deployed model

-After the several minutes, your model should get to the **Deployed** state.
+After several minutes, your model should get to the **Deployed** state.
 Now, click on the Model Name link, to go to the Model Overview page.
 From the that page, hit the **Test** button to check if the model is working.

 The green color with success is telling that our REST call to the model is technically working.
-And if you examine the response: `{“result”: 1}`, it returns a 1, which mean that machine with these features is likely to stay healthy.
+And if you examine the response: `{"result": 1}`, it returns a 1, which mean that machine with these features is likely to stay healthy.

 ![](./images/image11.png)